th-ch/youtube-music/readme.md

 };
 ```

-then, register the plugin in `index.ts`:
+then, register the plugin in `src/index.ts`:

 ```typescript
 import yourPlugin from './plugins/YOUR-PLUGIN-NAME/back';